 “It’s a good character driven revenge thriller with very sort of interesting bad guys,” said Neeson.
 “And there’s a very dark undercurrent element of humor that kinda runs through it too that is quite appealing.”

-Click on the media bar to hear Green talk about Michael Myers’ transcendent appeal to moviegoers.
+Click on the media bar to hear Neeson talk about working with his son in Cold Pursuit.